 2.6.
-The largest ethnic group in the district is White-British (92.8%) a further 4.4% are non-UK born residents of white origin and 3.4% class themselves as Asian or British Asian.
-The pie chart below shows the ethnic groups which make up the Canterbury District.
+The largest ethnic group in the district is White (89.2%).
+This number has fallen by 3.8% since 2011 while all other ethnic group percentages have increased.
+The graph below shows the ethnic groups which make up the Canterbury District.